Updates

 Considerations for Growers

-Conclusion: Is It Time to End 12/12?
+Conclusion: Is It Time to End the 12/12 Cycle?

-As more research emerges, we may find that the 12-hour flowering photoperiod is not optimized for all cannabis cultivars.
-By exploring longer photoperiods and making informed adjustments, growers could unlock higher yields and maximize their operation’s potential.
+The research is clear: adjusting your light schedule from the traditional 12/12 can boost yields by up to 35% while maintaining the same level of quality.
+For commercial and serious growers, this simple, cost-effective technique could transform your production.
+As research continues, we may find that the 12-hour flowering photoperiod is not optimized for all cannabis cultivars.
+By exploring longer photoperiods and making informed adjustments, growers can unlock higher yields and maximize their operation’s potential.

 Sample Screen Shots.